-Poetic Justice is an upcoming project exploring the power of storytelling for accountability created by a group undergoing a community-driven justice process [unnamed for the purposes of this case study], with the support of digital project facilitator Jenny Liu Zhang.
+Poetic Justice is an upcoming project exploring the power of storytelling for accountability created by a group undergoing a community-driven justice process [unnamed for the purposes of this case study], with the support of digital restorative justice facilitator Jenny Liu Zhang.

 The group started to gather the writing in 2020 and will continue to develop the project into 2022.
 They and Plot Twisters are working to publish the project online, as well as in a physical book.